 I'm not going to say much about this classic vision of Paris in the 1920s by an outstanding American writer.
 It's not so much about the plot and story but about the extraordinary writing.
 What's interesting about this particular edition is that it contains some sketches we haven't seen before – including some events we didn't know about, and portraits of other expat writers.
 It was a heady time in Paris between the wars, a time of high energy and even greater creativity, especially among the throngs of Americans who discovered how inspiring (and incredibly inexpensive) Paris then was.

 Jean de Florette (and its companion book Manon of the Springs, Manon des Sources) is a deep and epic excursion into small-town Provence, its landscapes and its characters.
 Both were made into exceptional films.
 These are classics of modern French literature and if you happen to read French fluently, read the originals but if not, go for the translations.
 You may never want to part with your copy.
+One of the best novels about France.

 A uniquely stylish novel of Paris between the wars, with a nightclub, colourful characters, a bit of decadence, homosexuality, artists, politics, tragedy, collaboration – fiction, but based on someone who existed.

-from Revolution to First World War
+From French Revolution to First World War

 by Guy de Maupassant